-Subsequent to the quarter, the Company announced that the Government of the Republic of Senegal approved the exploitation permit application for the Boto project for an initial period of 20 years.
+During the first quarter 2020, the Company announced that the Government of the Republic of Senegal approved the exploitation permit application for the Boto Gold Project for an initial period of 20 years.
 The receipt of the mining permit positions the project for a development decision and eventual production.
-The Company also released the results of various development and operating optimizations undertaken since the completion of the 2018 Feasibility Study.
+The Company also announced the results on various project development and operating optimizations studies undertaken since the completion of the 2018 Feasibility Study and filed a supporting National Instrument 43-101 Technical Report.
 The optimized study contemplates an operation that is expected to produce an average of 160,000 ounces of gold per year during the first six years of operations, averaging 130,000 ounces of gold per year at all-in sustaining costs of \$842 per ounce sold over a mine life of approximately 11 years.
-With expected initial capital expenditures of \$271 million, the project has an after-tax Net Present Value (using a 6 per cent discount rate) of \$219 million using a gold price assumption of \$1,350 per ounce.
+With expected initial capital expenditures of \$271 million, the study suggests an after-tax net present value (using a 6 per cent discount rate) of \$219 million using a gold price assumption of \$1,350 per ounce.